meker12/commerce-channels.en/help/amazon-channel/listing-rules.md

 You can access the listing rules for store in the [store dashboard](./amazon-store-dashboard.md).

-Listing rules define the rules to determine which products [!DNL Amazon Sales Channel] publishes to Amazon.
+Listing rules define the rules to determine which products Amazon sales channel publishes to Amazon.
 These rules provide many options to create simple to complex rules to include or exclude products as listings.
 Each rule consists of conditions that set the requirements for product listing eligibility.

 Your listing rules are continually synchronized with your [!DNL Commerce] catalog.
 When you add new [!DNL Commerce] products that meet eligibility requirements set by your listing rules, the products are automatically processed for listing on Amazon.